 e.
 List all noxious weeds and invasive species known to be on or near the site.
+Scotchbroom and blackberry vines are on site.

-5. Animals
+5. Animals [help]

 a.
 List any birds and other animals which have been observed on or near the site or are known to be on or near the site.